Classification Trees with Valid Inference via the Exponential Mechanism: Introduction

 Despite the ability to produce interpretable fits, standard algorithms for classification trees, such as CART \cite{breiman1984classification} and C4.5 \cite{quinlan2014c4}, have remained primarily predictive.
 Classic inference tools do not apply to a tree fit, as the practitioner does not start with a predefined model.
 Instead, an algorithmic model is obtained from a predictive fit to the data—here, resulting from a greedy partitioning of the predictor space.

 This work makes two key contributions. \begin{enumerate}[leftmargin=*] \item First, we introduce a novel probabilistic tree-fitting algorithm, in which the usual deterministic splitting scheme is replaced with a sampling scheme based on the exponential mechanism.
 These sampling probabilities include a temperature parameter that controls the degree of randomization in the selection of splits.
-In particular, our approach fits a predictive tree that, with high probability, approximates the tree fit produced with deterministic splitting rules when the temperature parameter is large.
+In particular, our approach fits a predictive tree that, with high probability, coincides with the tree fit produced with deterministic splitting rules when the temperature parameter is small.

-This type of temperature-controlled sampling mechanism is commonly used in generative modeling and large language models for prediction, e.g., \cite{mann2020language, liang2022holistic, wu2025role}, where the temperature parameter controls the balance between output diversity and coherence.
-In our work, we demonstrate that this scheme serves purposes beyond prediction, highlighting its ability to generate valid inference while accounting for the highly adaptive tree structure.
+This type of temperature-controlled sampling mechanism is commonly used in generative modeling and large language models for prediction, e.g., \cite{brown2020language, liang2022holistic, wu2025role}, where the temperature parameter controls the balance between output diversity and coherence.
+In our work, we demonstrate that this scheme serves purposes beyond prediction, highlighting its ability to generate valid inference while accounting for the highly adaptive and non-linear tree structure.

 \item Second, we demonstrate how pivotal quantities can be derived from the sampling probabilities in the exponential mechanism, which then allows for valid inference for the algorithmic model.
 Our pivots are constructed using the full dataset, eliminating the need for any form of data splitting and, importantly, enabling reliable and powerful inference without compromising predictive accuracy.
 Moreover, the construct of these pivots is agnostic to the choice of information measure for splitting the predictor space, allowing flexible inference akin to data splitting methods. \end{enumerate}